WhiteWatermelon1663/Manipulation-Basics/Guides/Setting up IDA and Analyzing the dump with it.md

 And press "Apply" and "Ok".

-Now you got rid of the cringe white theme, you can check if you have the sigmaker plugin installed, by goind to Edit > Plugins > SigMaker.
+Now you got rid of the cringe white theme, you can check if you have the sigmaker plugin installed, by going to Edit > Plugins > SigMaker.

 ![image](https://user-images.githubusercontent.com/132128937/235344494-e914dc40-48fd-4a75-90ff-eb52f188d004.png)